js4768/MSAProject1/student-svc/Readme.txt

 Student service is encapsulated in a docker container.
 To spin-up a student service instance, type:
 	docker-compose -p INSTANCE_NAME up -d
 Before spinning up another student instance, you have to change the ports mapping in the YML file.
+To build the student image, type:
+	docker build -t student-svc .

 API:
 /student/add POST